-The council holds two meetings a month, usually on the first and third Wednesday.
+The council usually holds two meetings a month, typically on the first and third Wednesday.
 The meetings are held at Longburrow Hall and start at 7.30 p.m.

 The public are encouraged to attend and to take part.
 They are always welcome.
 The chairman will normally invite the public attending to make comments at the end of the meeting.
-However, if there is a specific item on the agenda where members of the public wish to make comments, the clerk should be contacted (Fay Shelton - 01494 482403, e-mail: email@example.com) and she will advise the chairman accordingly.
+However, if there is a specific item on the agenda where members of the public wish to make comments, the clerk should be contacted (01494 482403, e-mail: email@example.com) who will advise the chairman accordingly.

 The agenda for the next parish council meeting is published on the Friday before the meeting.
 It is posted on this website and on the parish notice boards.

 The Clerk to the Parish Council records what happens at the meeting and produces minutes, which are then approved by the council at the following meeting.
 Once the minutes are approved they are put on the parish notice boards and published on this website.
 This explains why there is a one-meeting delay before the minutes are published.

 Format of Meetings

 The format of meetings is prescribed and follows the order set out below:

 - Acceptance of Apologies for Absence - Apologies from parish councillors who are unable to attend the meeting.

 - Declarations of Interest (agenda items) - This provides the councillors present the opportunity to declare if they have a conflict of interest in any of the items that are on the agenda.
 Examples of this may be a financial interest (e.g. they work for a company tendering for a contract) or a personal interest (e.g. a planning application on the house next door).